brandonmarshal/lsx-demo-theme/logs/week21/logs-week21-day4.md

 -   Editing my extractor agent instructions.
 -   Quick catchup with Ash
 -   Catchup with Zared
 -   Tested the first extraction of colour tokens, got a few inconsistencies.
+-   Refined my AI agent prompt further.

 ## Time Logs

 -   2.0 hrs – Working with my AI agents, extracted primitive colours and ran governor on the result, got errors and adjusting the extractor now to avoid those errors.
 -   1.5 hrs - Catchup with Zared and testing/adjusting my extraction agent.
+-   1.0 hrs - Working on my AI agent.
+Researching and refining the instructions for good colour extraction for theme.json

 ---